 VIPC’s Virginia Venture Partners Invests in Evizia to Provide Tools that Identify Genomic Variations

-Company supports clinicians and researchers working to visualize, analyze and understand the genome with low-cost, high throughput platform
+Company’s tool supports clinicians and researchers working to visualize, analyze and understand the genome in a low-cost, high throughput platform

 RICHMOND, VIRGINIA, UNITED STATES, September 14, 2022 /EINPresswire.com/ -- Virginia Venture Partners, the equity investment program of Virginia Innovation Partnership Corporation (VIPC), today announced an investment in Richmond, Va.-based Evizia.
 Evizia is building and deploying a breakthrough life science tool which enables high resolution visualization of the genome, assisting researchers working to understand and develop treatments for complex genetic disorders.
 This investment supports the design and manufacturing of the platform’s new generation and placement with research partners.